 "We are definitely cautiously optimistic that this can be a collaborative effort and we will work with them, but we also will remain vigilant throughout the process to hold them accountable to their promises," he said.

-The much-criticized method, in which police stopped and searched those they considered suspicious, had been used to deter crime, the police department said.
+, in which police stopped and searched those they considered suspicious, had been used to deter crime, the police department said.
 But it has also resulted in a slew of lawsuits by residents complaining of unlawful stops.

 "We will not break the law to enforce the law," said the new police commissioner, Bill Bratton.
 "That's my solemn promise to every New Yorker, regardless of where they were born, where they live or what they look like."